RanvierMUD/docs/docs/coding/classes.md

 Skills and Spells both are defined as Skills (see `src/Skill.js`).
 Spells are just skills with a different `type`.
 In this guide we'll implement 1 active skill and 1 passive skill to see a demo.
-You can see more complex examples abilities including heals, DoTs (damage over time), and defensive abilities in the `ranvier-classes` bundle.
+You can see more complex examples abilities including heals, DoTs (damage over time), and defensive abilities in the `bundle-example-classes` bundle.

 Skills are defined in the `skills/` folder of a bundle: